ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The following example uses the `BBS` algorithm.

-This is the Signer's stable private key in the JWK format:
+This is the Issuer's stable private key in the JWK format:

 <{{./fixtures/build/private-key.jwk.wrapped}}
 Figure: BBS private key in JWK format